wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 }
 ```

 We want the `load()` function to emit two states.
 First, the `loading` state while the `UserData` loads, then the `editing` state when the loading is complete.
-To allow for this, we use a Combine Publisher that can send multiple `UserProfileViewState` values to the view.
+To allow this, we use a Combine Publisher that can send multiple `UserProfileViewState` values to the view.

-The `load()` action is declared as a property of the struct instead of a function so that the implementation can be declared elsewhere (covered in <doc:ModelDefinition>).
-This makes it easier to read the feature definition, as well as easier to mock the various models when unit testing or using SwiftUI Previews.
+The `load()` action is a closure instead of a function so that the implementation can be declared elsewhere (covered in <doc:ModelDefinition>).
+Using a closure property makes it easy to read the feature definition and mock the various models when unit testing or using SwiftUI Previews.

 The Publisher returned from `load()` uses the `Never` error type.
-This helps the compiler to enforce proper error handling by requiring the action to convert any Error type to a `UserProfileViewState`.
-For example, the code above infers that `load()` will convert any errors to the `loadingError` state.
+This error type helps the compiler enforce proper error handling by requiring that action converts any Error type to a `UserProfileViewState` type.
+For example, the code above infers that `load()` will return the `loadingError` state if it encounters any errors.

 To learn more about VSM's supported action types, see <doc:ModelActions>.